Kingdom of Burgundy

-Kingdom of Burgundy was a name given to various successive kingdoms centered in the historical region of Burgundy during the Middle Ages.
+Kingdom of Burgundy, named after the Germanic tribe of Burgundians, was a name given to various successive kingdoms centered in the historical region of Burgundy during the Middle Ages.
 The heartland of historical Burgundy correlates with the border area between France and Switzerland, and includes the major modern cities of Geneva and Lyon.

 As a political entity, Burgundy existed in a number of forms with different boundaries.
 During the 9th century, it was divided into Upper and Lower Burgundy and Provence.
 Two of these entities, the first established around the 6th century and the second around the 11th century, were called the Kingdom of Burgundy.
 Later successors to this state included the Kingdom of Provence, the Duchy of Burgundy and the County of Burgundy.